-Startup Principles The first steps to starting a business are some of the most important!
-Here, participants will learn the foundational concepts of starting a business, which includes: design thinking, customer discovery process, lean startup methodology, the fundamentals of research, and how to identify customer segments
+The first steps to starting a business are some of the most important.
+Here, participants will learn the foundational concepts of starting a business, which includes: design thinking, customer discovery process, lean startup methodology and fundamentals of market research.

-University of Windsor and St. Clair College students or recent alumni graduated within the last 7 years (post 2013) from any Canadian post-secondary institution.
+Students or recent alumni graduated within the last 7 years (post 2013) from any Canadian post-secondary institution.

-Must show some evidence of attempted idea validation (customer interviews, expert consultation, attendance in EPICentre events or programming etc.)
+Must show some evidence of idea validation (customer interviews, expert consultation, completion of EPIC Discovery Program etc.).

-Must work 35 hours a week at EPICentre from Monday to Friday, 8:30 am to 4:30 pm starting May 4 and ending on July 24, 2020 (excluding holidays) and flexible on some evenings for special events.
+Must commit and participate fully (35 hours a week)at EPICentre from Monday to Friday, 8:30 am to 4:30 pm starting May 18 and ending on August 7, 2020 (excluding holidays) and flexible on some evenings for special events.